 If you step up to Inscription trim, then you get a host of additional goodies.
 These include even softer Nappa leather upholstery, power-adjustable and massaging front seats, 19-inch alloy wheels, a head-up display with driving information beamed onto the windscreen, walnut interior trim, as well as rear footwell illumination.
 You also get additional chrome exterior trim pieces.

 R-Design is a direct alternative to the Inscription model.
 It’s distinguished by a unique wheel design and a slightly more aggressive stance thanks to lower suspension.
 There’s a restyled nose and black front grille, too, while on the inside, apart from sports seats and a different steering wheel, all is much the same as the Inscription.

 Due to the V90’s generous standard equipment, there aren’t many options for you to choose from.
-The Sensus Connect infotainment upgrade is worthy of consideration as it includes Apple CarPlay and Android Auto – systems that allow you to operate certain aspects of your iPhone using the car’s touchscreen – and the 18-speaker, 1,400-watt Bowers & Wilkins stereo upgrade is pricey, but offers superb sound.
+It’s worth getting Apple CarPlay and Android Auto – systems that allow you to operate certain aspects of your smartphone using the car’s touchscreen – although really these should be free in a £40,000+ car (you get them included with many city cars).
+Elsewhere, the 18-speaker, 1,400-watt Bowers & Wilkins stereo upgrade is pricey, but offers superb sound.

 There’s also the Lounge package, which adds a powered tilt-and-slide sunroof, 360-degree cameras and parking assistance, which will automatically guide the car into either a parallel or perpendicular parking bay.
 You can also specify a range of eight metallic and two 'premium' metallic paint shades alongside the two solid paint finishes available at no cost.